cosmos/cips/cips/cip-X.md

 ## Backwards Compatibility

 Backwards compatibility is guaranteed as this CIP introduces new messages but does not modify any prior work.
+Although it won't be compatible with ADR-036 as it defines different messages.

 ## Security Considerations